For the latest health information, visit the World Health Organisation ( WHO) website - Regional Office for Africa

 Climate is also an important factor together with the prevalence of disease in certain areas.
 Mental health may be affected by inherited factors - as well as negative life experiences.

-Medical professionals in Africa are trying to improve the health of their populations, but face immense problems - some of which can be combatted by simply giving people the correct information, advice & support about how to deal with medical problems.- and importantly how to prevent them from happening.
+Medical professionals in Africa are trying to improve the health of their populations, but face immense problems - some of which can be combated by simply giving people the correct information, advice & support about how to deal with medical problems.- and importantly how to prevent them from happening.

-Ojuma Health is comitted to assisting with health education in Africa.
+Ojuma Health is committed to assisting with health education in Africa.
 Already we have mounted various initiatives in the field - including programmes to inform and advise about the treatment of hypertension and diabetes.
 We want to do more and will look to continue developing these and other programmes.

 HEALTH A to Z

 In the United Kingdom, the National Health Service (NHS) publish a website - NHS Choices.
 It contains a wealth of information about health conditions including causes and treatment.
 The content on Health A to Z can be accessed by clicking the link below.

 We publish this link respectfully and cautiously - as it is appreciated that access to developed health services may be problematic in many areas of Africa.

 Also please be aware of the dangers of misdiagnosis.
 Some symptoms may be common to both serious and minor illness - so don't panic unnecessarily!
 Use the information as a guide and if worried, seek whatever professional help is available.

 Many conditions are avoidable by amending habits and behaviour.
 Treatments are available for many illnesses and diseases.
 If left unrecognised and untreated they can become serious.
 If you live in an area where health resources are scarce, knowledge is an important first step seeking the improved provision of resources.

 In the United Kingdom, the National Health Service (NHS) publish a website - NHS Choices.
 It contains a wealth of information on contraception and family planning.
 Services.
 By pointing you to this information, we caution that the services mentioned are those available